 The Early Days

 A founding member of the League of New Hampshire Craftsmen, the Sandwich Home Industries (now known as the Center Sandwich Fine Craft Gallery) has been supporting artisans and providing crafts education for over 90 years.
-It all began in 1926 when Mrs. J. Randolph Coolidge organized an exhibition of locally made rugs and brought an expert from Boston for give a talk on the practical aspects of making and marketing rugs.
-From this experience it was decided to form a cooperative venture and a shop was opened in the summer of 1926 for the purpose of selling locally made handicrafts and thus supporting the local economy.
+It all began in 1926 when Mrs. J. Randolph Coolidge organized an exhibition of locally made rugs and brought an expert from Boston to give a talk on the practical aspects of making and marketing rugs.
+From this experience, it was decided to form a cooperative venture and a shop was opened in the summer of 1926 for the purpose of selling locally made handicrafts and thus supporting the local economy.

 An early brochure for the Industries (as it was locally known) shows a wide variety of local crafts from basket making to woodworking and furniture, handwoven textiles and, of course, the hooked and braided rugs that started it all.
 First season’s sales were over $1000, and also included income from their tea-room.
 The next year the Industries was offered a building rent-free that they could improve to suit their needs.
 The shop and tea room were located there on Main Street until the building was burned to the ground during the Great Fire of 1934, a fire that consumed most of Sandwich’s business area.
 In 1935 a new building was built across the Green from the previous location, designed expressly for the Industries.
 This building, expanded and improved, continues as the home of the Industries today.

 A Force in Founding the League of NH Craftsmen